 There was nothing but support for the mum online.

-“Sorry this happened to you and congratulations on LO (little one).
-Where were the hospital staff?” asked one person.
+"Sorry this happened to you and congratulations on the little one.
+Where were the hospital staff?" asked one person.

 "I had to stop at 'spoiling' and the manhandling," commented another.
 "I would have blacklisted her from the room, that’s not even remotely acceptable.
 I’m sorry you had to go through that."

-Another said, “I think you handled it perfectly.
-Your MIL is an entitled cankle and deserves much worse treatment than you gave her – you were generous and hospitable given her behavior.”
+Another said, "I think you handled it perfectly.
+Your mother-in-law is an entitled cankle and deserves much worse treatment than you gave her - you were generous and hospitable given her behaviour."

 Here were also a few too many stories of similar things happening to others.

-“I have a friend who this same thing happened to.
-Her brother caught her MIL trying to breastfeed the baby with a supplement nursing kit from Amazon,” wrote one.
+"I have a friend who this same thing happened to.
+Her brother caught her mother-in-law trying to breastfeed the baby with a supplement nursing kit from Amazon," wrote one.